Journal of subClinical Investigations©

 Q. How could the case have turned out differently?

-"For a plaintiff or injured party for mold related illness or injury cases all must be tried as infection cases and because the bar has been raised higher that standard of proof now is closer to "beyond a reasonable doubt" not just "the preponderance of the evidence" which is the common standard for civil cases which is the standard that must be applied.
-Until that standard of proof is applied and obtained litigants will nearly always fail to meet the evidentry burden.
-Fortunately if, when and where that evidence does exist or not exist will determine whether the plaintiff or defendant prevails."
+"For a plaintiff, or injured party for mold related illness or injury cases all must be tried with entry into the record of strong and conclusive evidence that only experts can attest to if in fact the evidence exists.
+It appears that the bar has been raised higher and standard of proof for mold injury is closer to "beyond a reasonable doubt" not just "the preponderance of the evidence" which is the common standard for civil cases which is the standard that must be applied.
+Until that standard of proof is applied and obtained, litigants will nearly always fail to meet the evidentiary burden.
+Fortunately if, when and where that evidence does exist or not exist proerly proffered, will determine whether the plaintiff or defendant prevails."

-"I reviewed the evidence in Fraser that was ruled inadmissible and in my opinion even if the evidence was allowed at trial I do not see the plaintiff having prevailed when scientifically challenged and rebutted.
-It just did not meet the burden of proof due to the fact that the required scientific testing was not performed, has now been spoiled and no longer available.
-I am generally in agreement and very familiar with the 'scientific and medical reports' proffered from clearly some of the top scientists in their respected fields.
-Yet nowhere in the record did I find what would have been sustainable evidence.
-The plaintiff would not have prevailed so in effect the defendant would still have prevailed but for the wrong reason.
-But on the other hand if in fact the plaintiff's were so injured proper testing would have disclosed such and the case would have proceeded to a just finding to make the the plaintiff 'whole'."
+"I reviewed the evidence in Fraser that was ruled inadmissible, and in my opinion even if the evidence was allowed at trial, I still do not see the plaintiff having prevailed when scientifically challenged and rebutted.
+It just did not meet the burden of proof due to the fact that the required scientific testing was not performed, has now been spoiled and no longer available nor was there the necessary expert testimony.
+I am generally in agreement and very familiar with the 'scientific and medical reports' proffered from clearly some of the top scientists in their respected fields, yet nowhere, in the record did I find what would have been sustainable evidence.
+The plaintiff would not have prevailed, so in effect the defendant would still have prevailed but for the wrong reason.
+But on the other hand, and if in fact the plaintiff's were so injured, proper testing would have disclosed such and the case would have proceeded to a just finding to make the the plaintiff 'whole'."

 Q. What do attorneys need to know about mold related cases?